mpolacek/lists/1001-albums.md

 - [ ] 64.
 Bob Dylan, Blonde on Blonde (1966)
 - [ ] 65.
 The Monks - Black Monk Time (1966)
 - [ ] 66.
 The Kinks - Face to Face
 - [ ] 67.
-If You Can Believe Your Eyes and Ears- The Mamas & the Papa
+If You Can Believe Your Eyes and Ears - The Mamas & the Papa
 - [ ] 68.
 Paul Revere and the Raiders - Midnight Ride (1966)
 - [ ] 69.
-The Mothers of Invention- Freak Out!
+The Mothers of Invention - Freak Out!
 - [ ] 70.
 The Rolling Stones - Aftermath (1966)
 - [ ] 71.
 Simon & Garfunkel - Parsley, Sage, Rosemary, & Thyme
 - [ ] 72.
 13th Floor Elevators, the Psychedelic Sounds of the 13th Floor Elevators (1966)
 - [ ] 73.
-John Mayall With Eric Clapton- Blues Breakers
+John Mayall With Eric Clapton - Blues Breakers
 - [ ] 74.
-The Yardbirds- Roger the Engineer
+The Yardbirds - Roger the Engineer
 - [ ] 75.
 Nina Simone - Wild Is the Wind
 - [ ] 76.
 Astrud Gilberto - Beach Samba
 - [ ] 77.
 Nico - Chelsea Girl (1967)